DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

 ```
 We added the `ToolbarFilterState` plugin but nothing has changed and the select box still does nothing.
 The next task is to get unique values of the `CompanyName` column and pass these values to `ToolbarFilter` for displaying.
 If we want to share data between plugins, we need to use [getters](../../../core/docs/reference/getter.md).

 How can we get values of a particular column?
 We set data items using the `rows` property of the [Grid](../reference/grid.md) plugin.
 This plugin exports the `rows` getter.
 We can use it in our case.
 However, we will need to pass data items to our UI plugin (`ToolbarFilter`).
 So, we will declare a new getter for this task and name it `toolbarFilterDataItems`.
 The value of this getter will be calculated based on the value of the `rows` getter.
-For this task we will need to use computed functions.
-These functions calculate values based on values of other getters.
-As you remember, we will need not only filter our grid, but display the filtered column name near the select box.
-Since we are going to do that in the `ToolbarFilter` plugin we will need to get the column name in the plugin.
-A new getter will help us do this.
-Let's name it `toolbarFilterColumnName`.
-Moreover, we will use this getter for calculating a value for `toolbarFilterDataItems`.
-Add a new calculated function named, for example, `filterDataItemsComputed` that accepts the `rows` and `toolbarFilterColumnName` getters and calculates items for our select box.
+The getters which values are calculated based on values of other getters are called `computed getters`.
+For calculating these values we will need to use functions.
+As you remember, we will need not only filter our grid, but display the filtered column title near the select box.
+Since we are going to do that in the `ToolbarFilter` plugin we will need to get the column title in the plugin.
+A new computed getter will help us do this.
+Let's name it `toolbarFilterColumnTitle`.
+The result of this getter will be calculated based on the value of the `columns`getter that is exported by the [Grid](../reference/grid.md) plugin, and the `columnName` property value.
+Moreover, we will use the `columnName` value for calculating a value for `toolbarFilterDataItems`.
+Add a new function named, for example, `filterDataItemsComputed` that accepts the `rows` getter and calculates items for our select box.
 Our code might be as follows:

 *file toolbar-filter-state.js:*